googleapis/google-cloud-ruby/google-cloud-error_reporting/docs/instrumentation.md

 on Goolge Cloud Platform environments without needing any additional configurations.
-In case you want customization or running from none Google Cloud Platform environments, the ErrorReporting and all Stackdriver services instrumentation can be configured through a single interface
+In case you want customization or running from none Google Cloud Platform environments, the ErrorReporting and all Stackdriver services instrumentation can be configured through a single interface:

 ```ruby
 require "google/cloud/error_reporting"